jeswin/nsoap/README.md

 ## Case-sensitivity

-NSOAP is case-sensitive.
+NSOAP parameter parsing is case-sensitive.
 So the following will not assign 100 to the parameter 'x'.

 ```bash
 # Error. 'x' is not the same as 'X'